 How Bright Cellars Operate

-Bright Cellars is like the Google or Amazon of wine clubs.
+Bright Cellars is like the Netflix of wine clubs.
 Two MIT grads developed an algorithm that curates wines for subscribers after they take a palate quiz.
-Their goal is to educate a new generation of wine drinkers by serving them “hard-to-find” wines that concur with each person’s palate.
+Their goal is to educate a new generation of wine drinkers by serving them "hard-to-find" wines that concur with each person's palate.

 They are mostly custom - rebranded bulk juice from wineries - wines.
 A more experienced wine drinker would see this as plonk or wine blasphemy, regardless of its quality.
 Needless to say, they have amassed a long list of loyal subscribers who enjoy their service.